Titanius69/Fcrypt-FingCrypt/README.md

-# fcrypt - Quantum-Resistant Cryptography Library
+# Fcrypt - Quantum-Resistant Cryptography Library

 A C++ library implementing quantum-resistant cryptographic algorithms based on the Module Learning With Errors (Module-LWE) problem, inspired by the Kyber post-quantum cryptography standard.